sergioifg94/kcp-ingress/docs/getting_started/tutorial.md

    ![Screenshot from 2022-08-02 12-32-06](https://user-images.githubusercontent.com/73656840/182365628-22f04bb5-0818-46a3-8a12-3abc2e8451f3.png)

 GLBC is telling `kcp` where to sync all of the work resources in the namespace.
-Meaning, since the namespaceis is set to `kcp-cluster-1` , the ingress will also have `kcp-cluster-1` set to it.
+Meaning, since the namespace is is set to `kcp-cluster-1` , the ingress will also have `kcp-cluster-1` set to it.

 <br>